harshith-vaddiparthy/zavata-website/docs/DESIGN_SYSTEM.md

 ### API Key
 - Stored in `.env`: `TAILARK_API_KEY=your_key`
 - Never commit to version control
-- Managed from Tailark Pro dashboard
+- Managed from design system configuration

 ---